Jackson12977/Spotify-Top-1000-Data-Analysis/README.md

 v.
 Song that generated the most revenue.

-My major problem analyzing this dataset was that there was no specified amount per stream so i did my calculation and also i don't how up to date it is.
+My major problem analyzing this dataset was that there was no specified amount per stream so i did my calculation and also i don't know how up to date this dataset is.